Talent Development Programs

-Framework for Teaching (FfT)
+Framework for Teaching (FfT) Training

 As you are aware, Prince George’s County Public Schools has adopted the Framework for Teaching (FfT™) observation tool.
 Since its inception, FfT has created opportunities for administrators and teachers to have collaborative conversations around classroom instruction.
 What’s more, teachers are becoming more reflective around their practice.
 Also, the observation process has provided a way for teachers to receive feedback based on factual evidence captured during the classroom observation.